-Marcus Sredzinski has held the position of executive vice president, PBM/health informatics, at ScriptSave since 2000.
-In this position, he is responsible for overall pharmacy strategic initiatives including clinical programs, operations and trade relations with the pharmaceutical company industry.
+Marcus Sredzinski is the chief operating officer and executive vice president of Medical Security Card Company, LLC and ScriptSave in Tucson, where he is responsible for pharmacy strategic initiatives including clinical programs, operations and trade relations.
 Prior to joining ScriptSave, Marcus was a managed care executive of national accounts for Elan Pharmaceuticals and pharmacy director at HealthPartners Health Plan.
-He has extensive clinical experience as coordinator for pharmacy programs at the Cancer Care Center of Southern Arizona and as a hospital pharmacist.
-In addition to his position at ScriptSave, Marcus is a clinical faculty member at UA College of Pharmacy.
-He holds a bachelor of science degree in microbiology and chemistry and a doctor of pharmacy degree from the University of Arizona.
+A 1991 graduate of the UA College of Pharmacy, he holds a bachelor of science degree in microbiology and chemistry and a doctor of pharmacy degree.
 He is a member of the Academy of Managed Care Pharmacy and the Arizona Society for Hospital Pharmacy.
 He's served on the NAB since 2004.

-Greg Watanabe joined MedImpact in 2005 and served in senior positions in operations, sales, innovation and strategy before being appointed president in 2010.
+Greg Watanabe joined MedImpact Healthcare Systems in 2005 and served in senior positions in operations, sales, innovation and strategy before being appointed president in 2010.
 Previously he owned and operated a community pharmacy in Tucson and then spent 20 years in various positions of increasing responsibility in managed health care and pharmacy benefit industries.
 He graduated with a bachelor of science in pharmacy and a master's in business administration from the University of Arizona.